 The Northern Arapaho

 Ethnohistorians say the Arapaho people, under pressure from the north and east, moved out of the northern plains and woodlands and crossed the Missouri River sometime in the mid-1700s, though Arapaho oral tradition places this event much earlier.
 By the mid-1700s, horses were being traded up into the plains from Spanish settlements far to the south.
-The Arapaho allied with their Algonquian-language cousins, the Cheyenne, against the power of the Lakota Sioux; the Lakotas crossed the Missouri some years later.
-The Cheyennes became middlemen in the Missouri river trade.
+The Arapaho allied with their Algonquian-language cousins, the Cheyenne, against the power of the Lakota Sioux; the Lakota crossed the Missouri some years later.
+The Cheyenne became middlemen in the Missouri river trade.
 Arapahos ranged south and became horse traders.
-They traded horses to Cheyennes, who traded them to the Missouri River tribes—Arikara, Mandan and Hidatsa—in exchange for corn grown in the river bottoms and European trade goods from much farther away.
+They traded horses to Cheyenne, who traded them to the Missouri River tribes—Arikara, Mandan and Hidatsa—in exchange for corn grown in the river bottoms and European trade goods from much farther away.

-By 1806, whites recorded Arapahos as far south as the Arkansas River in present southern Colorado; by the 18-teens, southern bands had congregated in that region, while northern bands were ranging north from the mountain parks of Colorado, west of modern places like Boulder and Fort Collins.
+By 1806, whites recorded Arapaho as far south as the Arkansas River in present southern Colorado; by the 18-teens, southern bands had congregated in that region, while northern bands were ranging north from the mountain parks of Colorado, west of modern places like Boulder and Fort Collins.
 Northern Arapaho elders who live on the Wind River Reservation today say they still regard those parts of the northern Colorado plains and mountains as their spiritual and historic homeland.

-By 1830 or so, Arapahos were relying on their alliances with Cheyennes to hold their hunting grounds against the Lakota and other tribes.
-When forts Laramie and St. Vrain and Bent’s Fort were established along the Rocky Mountain front in the 1830s, Arapahos and Cheyennes began trading in these places.
+By 1830 or so, Arapahos were relying on their alliances with Cheyenne to hold their hunting grounds against the Lakota and other tribes.
+When forts Laramie and St. Vrain and Bent’s Fort were established along the Rocky Mountain front in the 1830s, Arapahos and Cheyenne began trading in these places.

 In the 1840s, emigrant travel to Oregon, Utah and California swelled from a trickle to a flood.
-The —better known at the time as the Great Platte River Road—up the Platte, North Platte and Sweetwater to the Continental Divide—ran through the middle of northern Arapaho ranges and quickly began changing their lives.
+The Oregon Trail—better known at the time as the Great Platte River Road—up the Platte, North Platte and Sweetwater to the Continental Divide—ran through the middle of northern Arapaho ranges and quickly began changing their lives.
 Their contacts with white people shifted now from trading relationships to the more difficult questions about what to do about this new population pouring through each summer from the east, driving off game and destroying grass.

 By the middle of the decade, it was clear to tribes along the trail that emigrants—and their large herds of livestock—were to blame for the shrinking buffalo herds.
 Arapahos told traveler and writer Lewis Garrard that “the white man was bad, that he ran the buffalo out of the country and starved the Arapahoes.”
 As resources dwindled, conflict and warfare among the plains tribes rose sharply.